niclow236/lifehack/README.md

 # Subtheme 1: Strengthening Domestic Security
 ## Crime Data Simulation and Analysis

- Our solution will simulate crime data as random 2D coordinates, identify crime hotspots using KMeans clustering, and optimise patrol routes for a given number of patrol units.
+ Our solution will simulate crime data as random 2D coordinates (using latitude and longitude), identify crime hotspots using KMeans clustering, and optimise patrol routes for a given number of patrol units.
 We dynamically adjusted these routes based on simulated real-time incidents and visualised the results.

 ### Features